mramshaw/Rasa_with_Botium/Docker/README.md

 Both the `supervised_embeddings` and the `pretrained_embeddings_spacy` pipelines are stacks of individual processing steps - which may be customized if needed.

+Or these individual steps can be stacked to create a completely __Custom__ pipeline - which is perhaps best left to experts.

 ## To Do

 - [x] Train a Rasa Model
 - [x] Train a Rasa Model in French
+- [x] Test a trained Rasa Model
 - [ ] Automate the testing of our bots
 - [ ] Investigate Rasa's [Training Data Format](http://rasa.com/docs/rasa/nlu/training-data-format/)
 - [ ] Investigate Rasa's [Custom Actions](http://rasa.com/docs/rasa/core/actions/#custom-actions)